 The scholarly tradition of the University is dominated by the work of its founder, Mar Georgius of Glastonbury (Hugh George de Willmott Newman, 1905-79), sometime Catholicos of the West and a bishop of the Apostolic Episcopal Church.
 The work of Mar Georgius led to extensive book publications concerned with the history of the smaller Orthodox and Catholic communions, as well as much work on theology and liturgy.
 His magnum opus, The Glastonbury Confession (1952) stands as a full exposition of Western Orthodox belief and remains in use today as a guide to the Faith.
 His historical works trace key episodes in the biographies of all the seminal figures of the movement, including Arnold Harris Mathew, Joseph-René Vilatte, and Ulric Vernon Herford.

-The post-2015 revival of the University under Mar Georgius’s successor Mar Joannes Edmundus (Professor John Kersey), now the University’s Chancellor, has been concerned with the continuation of its tradition of scholarship into the history and other aspects of the smaller Orthodox and Catholic communions, the preservation of their archives and artefacts, and also a broadening of horizons so that the University might fulfil Mar Georgius’s original vision of a multi-disciplinary institution.
+The post-2015 revival of the Western Orthodox University under Mar Georgius’s successor Mar Joannes Edmundus (Professor John Kersey), now the University’s Chancellor, has been concerned with the continuation of its tradition of scholarship into the history and other aspects of the smaller Orthodox and Catholic communions, the preservation of their archives and artefacts, and also a broadening of horizons so that the University might fulfil Mar Georgius’s original vision of a multi-disciplinary institution.
 The present Chancellor has sought to bring together a body of Fellows who are well qualified and equipped to carry forward the mission of the University, and has brought the University into contact with multiple affiliated campuses in Africa and Asia where students can prepare for University-validated programmes.
+He has strengthened the University’s legal basis for the granting of degrees through incorporation in the Commonwealth of Dominica.
+He has also re-established the Western Orthodox Academy as a private education provider in the United Kingdom, offering academic and administrative support to those learners who wish to study for a (non-UK) distance degree from the Western Orthodox University.

 Our tradition of independence